 News & Exhibitions

-The refugees of “Up North” are heading to New York
+The refugees of “Up North” have been to New York

-“Up North” has been accepted into Small Works 2017 curated by Bill Carroll, at:
+“Up North” was accepted into Small Works 2017 curated by Bill Carroll, at:

 850 3rd Avenue

 The Opening Reception was on Thursday, July 6th, 7-9pm

 Glen Farley nominated for Social Art Award 2017

 Glen Farley has been named one of “the 10 most promising entries to the Social Art Award 2017” by the jury of The Institute for Art and Innovation, an independent, not-for-profit, non-governmental organization based in Berlin, Germany.

 Norway’s second exhibition ever of kinetic art by artists based in Norway was held in the center of Oslo in February.
 Over 300 people visited the exhibition and many wrote positive comments in the guestbook.
 The exhibition also was awarded both an Art and Culture Grant from the City of Oslo and a Norwegian Government Exhibition Grant.
 More information about the exhibition can be found here (in Norwegian): http://kunstibevegelse.no